Definition of drop out in English:

 - She thought about dropping out of the heptathlon with two events remaining because of a foot injury.

-2Abandon a course of study: she had dropped out of college
+2Abandon a course of study: kids who had dropped out of college

 More example sentences